docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 **Description**

 True if a text layer has superscript enabled; otherwise false.
+To set this value, use :ref:`TextDocument.fontBaselineOption` added in After Effects 24.0.

 .. warning::
    This value only reflects the first character in the text layer at the current time.